WJSoftware/dr-fetch/README.md

 > Since v0.11.0

-All standardized HTTP status codes documented at [MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Status) have been collected into the `StatusCodes` enumeration.
+All standardized HTTP status codes documented at [MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Status) for the 2xx, 4xx and 5xx ranges have been collected into the `StatusCodes` enumeration.
 Feel free to import it and use it to make your code far more readable and free of magic numbers.

 ```typescript
 import { StatusCodes } from "dr-fetch";